 As part of Compose.ly’s mission to deliver quality content to clients, we strongly value helping and training writers to improve their craft.
 No writer is perfect, after all.

-Below, you’ll find our Writing & SEO Style Guide, which includes best practices for both writing and SEO.
+Below, you’ll find our Writer Training & Resources guide, which includes best practices for client interaction, writing, and SEO.
 We advise reviewing this guide in its entirety before taking on any writing projects at Compose.ly, regardless of your years of writing experience.

 Even if you already know everything covered, it never hurts to review these guidelines.
 High satisfaction from Compose.ly’s clients ensures that the platform can continue running smoothly and that you’ll receive a regular stream of projects.

 - Formatting, Punctuation, and SEO

 Communication is key to a successful Compose.ly project for both the writer and client.
 For writers specifically, communicating with clients could mean less revising and editing.
 As such, please pay special attention to the following notes.

 Read project guidelines thoroughly.